 In order to provide a quality training experience for each individual, we accept only 18 people per session, and the sessions fill quickly, so apply now in order to secure your spot.

 Find answers in the FAQs section below.
 Don’t find an answer to your question?
 Ask us!

 Because we accept only 18 participants for each session, we don’t set a deadline.
 If we have already accepted 18 participants for the session you want to attend, we will give you priority acceptance to a future training.

 What is the registration cost?
 How do I pay?

-Registration is $495 for on-site participants and includes the workshop, on-site lodging, meals, snacks, and airport ground transfers.
-Commuter cost of $300 includes the workshop, snacks, 4 lunches & 4 dinners.
+Registration is $495 – $875 per person, depending upon the housing option you choose on the application, for on-site participants.
+It includes the workshop, on-site lodging, meals, snacks, and airport ground transfers.
+Commuter cost of $350 includes the workshop, snacks, 4 lunches & 4 dinners.
 If you are accepted to the training, we will provide information about how to pay the registration fee.